Tong Kin-Woon

 Text from Asian Music, Volumes XIV-2, XV-1 and XV-2 (1983-4)

-But re-organized with nine chapters as 9 pdf files;
+But re-organized here with the nine chapters as 9 pdf files;

 As published in 3 Volumes of Asian Music